Looking for an easy Apple Activity for Toddlers? Try this super low prep Color Sorting Apple Activity!

 Lastly, you could use balls of tissue paper on these trees.
 Simply have the kids tear a piece off and crunch it into a ball.
 Have them make a pile, then mix it up and sort it out onto their trees.
 This might work nicely as a craft to display during apple picking season!
 Just make sure you have all the colors you need (red, yellow, and green).

-I hope your toddlers and preschoolers enjoy this Apple Sorting Activity!
+I hope your toddler or preschooler enjoys this Apple Sorting Activity!
 You can find more fun Fall Activities here, including some free printables.

 Also, be sure to check out this Fall Sensory Bin Idea.

-You can find some apple themed crafts here as well.
+You can find some apple themed crafts here as well for fantastic fun!

 Alright!
 That’s it!
 Happy Fall Y’all!